 In 1986 he accepted an appointment to the US Naval Academy in Annapolis, MD.
 In addition to academics and military sciences, John was a member of the traveling teams for both debate and karate, participating in competitions at Ivy League and other prominent universities in the North East and Mid-Atlantic regions.
-He graduated in 1986 with a Bachelors in Systems Engineering., John accepted a commission as a 2nd Lieutenant in the United States Marine Corps and married Brenda, his high school sweetheart.
+He graduated in 1986 with a Bachelors in Systems Engineering.
 John accepted a commission as a 2nd Lieutenant in the United States Marine Corps and married Brenda, his high school sweetheart.

-After training in both Quantico, VA and receiving flight training in Pensacola, FL, John, and Brenda moved to Southern California where John served as a CH-53E helicopter pilot in the air wing and as a forward air controller with the infantry.
+After training in Quantico, VA and receiving flight training in Pensacola, FL, John, and Brenda moved to Southern California where John served as a CH-53E helicopter pilot in the air wing and as a forward air controller with the infantry.
 Numerous collateral duties included: Administrative Officer, Air Training Officer, Security Officer and Assistant Operations Officer.
-John served three deployments including an administrative tour on the Island of Okinawa, Japan, a combat tour with his helicopter squadron during Operations Desert Storm / Shield (Saudi/Kuwait), and a second combat tour with 1st Battalion 7th Marines during Operation Restore Hope (Mogadishu Somalia).
+John served three deployments including an administrative tour on the Island of Okinawa, Japan, a combat tour with his helicopter squadron during Operations Desert Storm / Shield (Saudi/Kuwait), and a second combat tour as a Forward Air Controller (FAC) with 1st Battalion 7th Marines during Operation Restore Hope (Mogadishu Somalia).
 For his service, John was awarded two air medals and the combat action ribbon, as well as multiple unit awards.

 In 1994, the family moved back to Pensacola, FL where John served as a flight instructor at a helicopter training squadron and an academic training officer for all US Navy, Marine Corps, Coast Guard and US Allied helicopter pilots.
 John was promoted to Branch Officer for Academic Training, overseeing all academic classroom instructors, and managing a multi-million-dollar project converting classroom presentations into multimedia interactive courseware.
-For his services, John was awarded the Navy Achievement Medal.
+For his performance, John was awarded the Navy Achievement Medal.

-During their time in Pensacola, John enrolled in the Masters of Divinity program at New Orleans Baptist Theological Seminary.
+During their time in Pensacola, John enrolled as an extension student in the Masters of Divinity program at New Orleans Baptist Theological Seminary.
 In 1997 John and Brenda made the decision to leave active duty service, and John attended his remaining classes at New Orleans Seminary as a full-time student.
 In 1998, John received his Masters of Divinity in Christian Education, and he and his family moved back home to western New York.

 Not sensing a call to full-time vocational ministry, John and Brenda became active as lay members of a small, independent Baptist church which his parents had started.
 John accepted a position as the Director of New Business Development and Marketing for a multi-state corporation based in Rochester, serving in this capacity for more than seven years.
 He also served as a member of the board of directors of a local crisis pregnancy center, helping guide the center’s conversion to a medical model.
-John and Brenda also became quite active within the local homeschool community, homeschooling all four of their children.
+John and Brenda also became quite active within the local homeschool community, having homeschooled all four of their children.